gatoreee/movies/README.md

 How to Run Project
 ------------------
 The project repository can be found at https://github.com/gatoreee/movies.
 Save all files to a local folder of your choice.
 Open a command prompt and go the folder where the files are saved.
 Run command 'python entertainment_center.py'.
 This should launch the page in your default web browser.
-Alternative, you can see the page at https://gatoreee.github.io/movies/fresh_tomatoes.html.
+Alternatively, you can see the page at https://gatoreee.github.io/movies/fresh_tomatoes.html.

 Extra Credit Description